paige0701/paige0701.github.io/about.md

 Based in Seoul, Korea.<br />
 I'm a native Korean, fluent in English, learning Spanish <br />

-I enjoy javscript, typescript with Angualar, python with django.<br /> I'm interested in node, mongo and maybe java ?<br />
+I enjoy javscript, Angular with typescript & python with django.<br /> I'm interested in node, mongo and maybe java ?<br />

 Besides developing, my passion is coffee and spanish.